-(Formerly the Board of Governors Fee Waiver (BOGFW))

-California Residents and Those Students admitted to AVC under AB 540 May Have Their Enrollment Fees Waived
+Board of Governors Fee Waiver (BOGFW) California Residents May Have Their Enrollment Fees Waived

-California residents or students admitted under the rules of AB 540 who attend community colleges may be eligible to have their Enrollment Fee paid for by the State of California.
+California residents who attend community colleges may be eligible to have their Enrollment Fee paid for by the State of California.
 There are three ways to qualify.
-Use the CCPG application (https://bog.opencccapply.net/gateway/bog?cccMisCode=621) for Method A or B. Use the FAFSA (fafsa.ed.gov) or California Dream Application (csac.ca.gov) for undocumented students for Method C.
+Use the Board of Governor's Fee Waiver application for Method A or B. Use the FAFSA for Method C.